Karbi people: Music and musical instruments

 Karbi have a rich oral tradition with songs, which are different from normal spoken words.
 These songs are an oral narration of ancestors' stories passed through generations.
 Karbi history has been carried forward through narrative songs.
 Thanks to Rangsina Sarpo, the first mentor of music, art and culture of the Karbis, who was believed to have enlightened them and brought a renaissance in the domain of art and aesthetics by acting like a sauntering folk singer assisted by the Mirjeng brothers.
 Karbi musical instruments are similar to other indigenous tribal musical instruments.
 The difference is in the variance of play and beat.

 Economy

 The Karbis residing in hilly areas traditionally practice jhum cultivation (Slash-and-burn cultivation) whereas those dwelling in the plains earn their livelihood by engaging in agriculture and livestock rearing.
 They grow a variety of crops which include foodgrains, vegetables and fruits like rice, maize, potato, sweet potato, tapioca, beans, ginger, and turmeric.
 They are quite self-sufficient and have homestead gardens with betel nut, jackfruit, oranges, pineapple, pear, peach, plum, etc. which fulfill their nutritional as well as food needs.
 However, with the integration of the traditional lifestyle with the market economy, many of the traditional institutions and way of life has been left damaged, bringing about unending sufferings on the people.

-Karbi people have the highest HPI (Human Poverty Index) value of 33.52, indicating that this tribe has the highest number of people in human poverty.
-(Assam Human Development Report, 2003).
+As of 2003, the district of Karbi Anglong has the highest HPI (Human Poverty Index) value of 33.52 within the entire state of Assam.